Novone2020/Google-Clone/README.md

 # Google-Clone
-Google Home Clone with simple HTML and CSS.
+Google Clone with simple HTML and CSS.